-The Board voted in November 2020 to enact term limits of two, three-year terms, with a possible extension for a third term of three years in exceptional circumstances, for a maximum of nine years.
-This is now being codified in the relevant board documents and this process is nearly complete.
+The Board voted in November 2020 to enact term limits of two (2), three-year terms, with a possible extension for a third term of three years in exceptional circumstances, for a maximum of nine years.
+Term limits have now been codified in the relevant board documents.

 Thirteen Board Directors have departed since 2019, including seven in June 2021.
-Since January 2020, Mercy Corps has welcomed nine new Board Directors, including its four newest members in July 2021.
+Since January 2020, Mercy Corps has welcomed fourteen new Board Directors, including four members in July 2021 and an additional five members as of November 2021.